-Bethesda is a dynamic urban district brimming with vitality for business and pleasure.
-With more than 200 restaurants, two live theatres, 20 art galleries, and some of the hottest shopping in the area, Bethesda is metro accessible, offers a free circulator bus and a highly desirable business address.
-The fast-growing area is home to Marriott, multiple large IT and real estate companies, the Bethesda Naval Hospital, the National Institutes of Health and Bethesda Green, a nonprofit devoted to improving sustainability in the region.
+Bethesda is a dynamic urban district brimming with vitality and new businesses moving into the neighborhood.
+With more than 200 restaurants, two live theatres, 20 art galleries, and some of the hottest shopping in the area, it’s highly desirable for both business and pleasure.
+Metro accessible, this fast-growing area is home to Marriott, the Bethesda Naval Hospital, and the National Institutes of Health.

-Chevy Chase is built around Connecticut Avenue, a coveted address in the region.
-One of the area’s first fully planned communities, it is situated between Bethesda and Friendship Heights, and home to exclusive residential communities.
-The high-end retail shopping includes fashionable names like Bloomingdale’s and Saks Fifth Avenue, along with many specialty stores and restaurants.
-The National 4-H Conference Center is another local landmark.
-The Montgomery County address is not to be confused with close by Chevy Chase of Washington, D.C.
+One of the area’s first fully planned communities, Chevy Chase is also among the region’s most exclusive residential neighborhoods.
+Their high-end retail shopping includes names like Bloomingdale’s and Saks Fifth Avenue, along with specialty stores and restaurants.
+The National 4-H Conference Center is a local landmark of Chevy Chase, MD—not to be confused with the adjacent Chevy Chase area of Washington, D.C.

-With spires that rise majestically skyward, the castle-like Church of Jesus Christ of Latter-day Saints marks the spot as Kensington.
-Listed on the National Register of Historic Places, Kensington is known for its antiques row district, art galleries, music and a renowned farmers’ market.
-On the edges of a vibrant business district, find beautiful 19th century Victorian homes.
-A prime location just 4 miles from D.C. and 2 miles from the Capital Beltway.
+The sound of a train whistle can still be heard in Kensington.
+Listed on the National Register of Historic Places—this town is known for antiques, art galleries, music, and its farmers’ market.
+On the edges of a vibrant business district, you’ll find beautiful 19th century Victorian homes in a prime location that’s just four miles from Washington, D.C., and two miles from the Capital Beltway.

-Olney has a rich and colorful history, established in the early 1800s as a community of artisans and merchants.
-Today, Olney is bustling with easy access to both Baltimore and D.C.
-Historic homes and shops blend in with museums and galleries.
+Olney has a rich and colorful history as a community of artisans and merchants.
+Today, it’s bustling with easy access to both Baltimore and Washington, D.C.
+Beautiful homes and shops blend in with museums, galleries, and a golf course.
 The landmark Olney Ale House is popular with the locals, and a quick walk across the street brings visitors to the award-winning Olney Theater Center.
-MedStar Montgomery Medical Center resides in Olney, along with golf courses and a large swim center.